 Working for and/or by yourself now?
 Miso is something better.

-We’re a membership-based collaborative workspace for laptop-based independent designers and developers—a community first, a shared space second.
+We’re a membership-based collaborative workspace for independent designers and developers, food makers and beer brewers, writers, comic artists, game makers and social justice organizers—a community first, a shared space second.

 We have everything you need and not a lot you don't: Workstations, power, wi-fi and Herman Miller SAYL chairs.
 A kitchenette on each floor with fridge space for your lunch and all the coffee and tea you can drink.
 A library featuring Toronto authors and artists, books on game design and Web development.
 Five arcade machines, lunch tables, and cozy couches in the corner.
 There's no assigned seating or storage, so just come in and get to work.